marvande/website_ada_bubble582/_posts/2019-12-13-data_story.md

 <img class="center" src="{{ "/assets/images/pic08.png" | absolute_url }}" alt="Markdown Monster icon" width = "200" height = "150" />

 <p>
 Living in a time and age when every piece of our data is stored and analysed, the consumer advocacy group wondered what information retailers can gather and infer about consumers.
-Nevertheless, to answer their question, the group could only provide Detective Duck with information about a two year shopping spree of  the clients of an unknown shopping center located somewhere in the US.
+Nevertheless, to answer their question, the group could only provide Detective Duck with information about a two-year shopping spree of the clients of an unknown shopping center located somewhere in the US.
 Based on this data, Duck was tasked with identifying possible links, if they exist, between demographic information (e.g. marital status, income, number of children, etc) and purchase patterns.
 In other words, he needed to find out how easy it is for retailers to infer a specific customer profile based on their shopping habits.
 This was crucial to the consumer advocacy group as precise customer profiles can lead to targeted marketing aimed at increasing consumers' spending habits, and to a loss of privacy.
 Luckily, Detective Duck followed the autumn 2019 Applied Data Analysis course at the EPFL and was determined to apply his new skills with diligence to this case.
 </p>

 <br/>